 Ay 131 abc.
-Astrophysics I. 9 units (3-0-6); first, second, third terms.
+Astrophysics 1.
+9 units (3-0-6); first, second, third terms.
 Prerequisites: Ay 2 abc, Ph 112 abc.
 The masses, luminosities and radii of the stars.
 The sun.
 Atomic spectroscopy.
 Stellar spectra.
 The theory of radiative equilibrium in stellar atmospheres.
 The continuous absorption by atoms and the production of the continuous spectrum of the stars; the line absorption coefficient and the formation of spectral lines.
 The solar atmosphere.
 Analysis of stellar spectra.
 Abundances of the elements.
-Instructors: Greenstein, Munch.
+Given in alternate years.
+Not given in 1959-60.

 Ay 132 ab.
 Astrophysics II.
 9 units (3-0-6); first and second terms.
-Prerequisites: Ay 2 abc, Ph 112 abc, or their equivalents.
+Prerequistes: Ay 2 abc, Ph 112 abc, or their equivalents.
 Introduction to the study of stellar interiors; polytropes; opacity and energy generation.
 Stellar models.
 Red giants and white dwarfs.
 Stellar evolution.
 Pulsating stars.
-Given in alternate years.
-Not given in 1960-61.
+Instructor: Oke.

 Ay 133.
 Radio Astronomy.
 9 units (3-0-6); third term.
 Radio measurements of the flux and brightness of celestial noise sources.
 Outline of receiver principles; antennae and interferometers.
 Solar noise, normal and disturbed; theory of thermal emission.
 Galactic noise.
 Discrete sources and their identification; theory of nonthermal emission.
 The 21-cm hydrogen line and galactic structure.
-Given in alternate year.
-Not given in 1960-61.
+Open to qualified undergraduates.
+Instructor: Schmidt.